 What is Arch?

-Arch is an institutional repository for research and data created by members of Northwestern University.
+Arch is an institutional repository service for Northwestern University.
 Arch is intended to collect, preserve, and provide access to the wide variety of scholarly contributions, artistic creativity, and research outputs of the Northwestern community.
+Arch is supported by the libraries' Digital Scholarship Services team who are available to assist you with depositing data, sharing research, and archiving scholarship.

 Why Use Arch?